masoudtabatabaei/github-finder/README.md

 - Search user by using apart or whole of it's username.
 - Ability to toggle display mode (grid view or table view).
 - Pagination (get chunk of data based of page size and page number changes).
-- Ability to like a user and add it to favorites list.
+- Ability to like a user and add it to favorites list (by using browser Localstroage)
 - Ability share search results by share project url (search filters put on url queryparams)
 - Change Page title by move between pages (Home, About and ...)